splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 Docker
 ----------------

 The Linux docker image of the Splunk Distribution of OpenTelemetry Collector contains a multi-arch manifest that specifies the images for AMD64, ARM64, and ppc64le architectures.
-Docker will use this manifest to download the correct image for the target platform.
+Docker uses this manifest to download the correct image for the target platform.

 Run the following command to install the package using Docker: